Table of Contents

 print(deepest_path) # The actual key-path

-# So as we thought, Key Names are like paths
+# As anticipated, Key Names are like paths

 # i.e., the path is made up of keys and subkeys